SanGraphic/QuickBoost/README.md

 # QuickBoost
 ## Automated Windows Tweaking Utility (Work in Progress)
-compiled by @sangraphic, no, I did not invent these tweaks I simply made this free program to help people in need, ty.
+compiled by @sangraphic, I did not invent / find these tweaks, I simply made this free program to help people in need.

 ⚠ make a system restore point incase anything goes wrong ⚠